Monte Carlo generation of localised particle trajectories: Applications

 \section{Applications}

 So far, we have focussed on confirming the theoretical advances of earlier sections, using especially simple systems and related, analytically convenient background potentials.
-In this section we analyse some less trivial quantum systems (where sufficient analytic knowledge still exists) to test the proposed method: the \textit{Pöschl-Teller} ``reflectionless potential,''and the absolute value potential.
-In these symmetric cases, WMC trajectories are generated in a harmonic background centered about the minimum of the potential, and the potential subtraction scheme is applied.
+In this section we analyse some less trivial quantum systems (where sufficient analytic knowledge still exists) to test the proposed method: the \textit{Pöschl-Teller} ``reflectionless potential,'' the absolute value potential and a system with a cubic memory kernel.
+In the symmetric cases, WMC trajectories are generated in a harmonic background centered about the minimum of the potential, and the potential subtraction scheme is applied; for the cubic memory kernel system, we generate the trajectories in a linear background centered at the origin in order to favour trajectories exploring the negative real axis.

+We briefly comment on errors in the proceeding simulations.
+As outlined by \cite{UsMonteCarlo, Gies:2001zp, Gies:2001tj}, for $N_{L}$ sufficiently larger than $N_{P}$ the statistical error from the path integral discretisation dominates the systematic error in calculating the (Riemann) integral of the potential along the trajectories.
+Then the error in the estimation of the kernel is well approximated by the standard error in the mean of values of the Wilson line.
+The percentage error in the simulations below was found to be of order $2$-$4\%$ (unless otherwise stated) -- such small error bars have been suppressed for clarity.
+Autocorrelation is avoided by using an independent set of trajectories for each value $T$.